lucaArchidiacono/Garavaldi_Website/README.md

   - For getting a better know how about [Gulp](https://scotch.io/tutorials/automate-your-tasks-easily-with-gulp-js)

 ## Helping
-The plugin is purely free to use, but any kind of Ether fund for the hard work will be appreciated.
+Any kind of Ether fund for the hard work will be appreciated.

 Here my address: